malarkey/Rock-Hammer/README.md

 For styling, Rock Hammer uses [Sass](http://sass-lang.com).
 Hammer For Mac compiles Sass into CSS so you won’t need the Terminal.
 In most cases, you’ll need to edit just three .scss files to get started:

-### rockhammer.scss
+### _imports.scss

 Configure which Sass partials you need for your individual project.
 We’ve included some of the most useful parts of Bootstrap, but if you don’t need styles for a carousel or a hero box, there’s no sense in including them.
-Comment out the partials you don’t need //
+Comment out the partials you don’t need with // at the the beginning of the line on which that partial appears.

 ### lte-ie8.scss

-For versions of Microsoft Internet Explorer that didn’t implement CSS3 Media Queries, this file contains compiled styles from all stylesheets inside Media Queries.
+For versions of Microsoft Internet Explorer that didn’t implement CSS3 Media Queries, this file contains compiled styles from all stylesheets, including those inside Media Queries.
+These are served up using a completely configurable, conditional class to identify those styles and only apply them to Internet Explorer 8 and before.
 Use this file to also serve styles specifically to Internet Explorer 8 and before.
-We’re looking into a more streamlined Sass solution.
-One that doesn’t require a degree in geology.

 ### _config.scss